 The Wonders of Wool

 A few weeks ago I attended a very interesting seminar on extreme clothing in the Lakes, at which Mike Parsons, (founder of Karrimor and now Kimm), and Mary Rose (joint author with Mike of Invisible on Everest, a book on the history of outdoor gear I highly recommend), gave a very interesting talk on old school ‘performance’ fabrics.
 Sounds dull I know, but it wasn’t.
-They covered the usual stuff like state-of-the-art cottons coming out of Lancashire like Gabardine and Ventile, but also subjects like the first breathable waterproofs, amazingly used by the Aleutian Indians for thousands of years and constructed - wait for it - from seal intestines.
-They also talked about the Austrian Iceman (or was he Italian?) and how his jacket of grass was not only waterproof and breathable, but was maintained by keeping the roots attached to the grass.
+They covered the usual stuff like state-of-the-art cotton coming out of Lancashire like Gabardine and Ventile, but also subjects like the first breathable waterproofs, amazingly used by the Aleutian Indians for thousands of years and constructed - wait for it - from seal intestines.
+They also talked about the Austrian Iceman (or was he Italian?) and how his jacket of grass was not only waterproof and breathable but was maintained by keeping the roots attached to the grass.
 It turned out that by the middle of the 20th century natural fibres had become incredibly high tech and effective at protecting us from the elements, with some possibly being far more effective than what we are now using today.
 By far the most common performance material on all early climbs and polar expeditions was, of course, wool which unlike other natural insulators like furs and feathers, was by far the most effective insulator outdoor people could hope to use, being robust, light and resistant to the environment (it stayed warm when wet).

 For centuries people had been using this natural fibre to stay warm, with perhaps wool’s finest hour coming in 1953 when two blokes dressed in Shetland jumpers strode to the top of Everest.
-Like a modern team searching out for the latest synthetic fleece developments, Hunt’s expedition had jumpers made out of a specially spun super fine Shetland yarn, made using the highest grade of Shetland fleece, plucked from the neck area of sheep (the largest size weighed at just 185g).
+Like a modern team searching out for the latest synthetic fleece developments, Hunt’s expedition had jumpers made out of a specially spun superfine Shetland yarn, made using the highest grade of Shetland fleece, plucked from the neck area of sheep (the largest size weighed at just 185g).
 But, unfortunately, even with natural fabrics better than they had ever been they all disappeared to be replaced by synthetic versions, all of which promised to be lighter, tougher and, most importantly, cheaper.

-Coming away from the seminar I thought what a shame that all that experience, gathered over perhaps centuries didn’t go to more use, after all if wool is still good enough for your feet why isn’t it good enough for your body?
+Coming away from the seminar I thought what a shame that all that experience, gathered over perhaps centuries didn’t go to more use, after all, if wool is still good enough for your feet why isn’t it good enough for your body?

 Coincidentally people had been asking me about wool base layers for ages, but I’d avoided using them, both because I don’t wear trad base layers much on trips (prefer less conventional laying) and because I’d had this new wool fad down as something that was worn by the type of outdoor person who also swears by silk underwear.